Jason Chatfield: Comedy

 Chatfield has performed stand-up comedy since 2007.
 He has performed and produced shows at the Melbourne International Comedy Festival (2008, 2009, 2011, 2012, 2013).

 He performs regularly in New York City and at clubs and colleges around the United States.
 He has been represented by CESD Talent Agency for voice acting work since 2015.
 He is managed by Avanti Talent Management.

 He has appeared in multiple national commercials in the United States.
-In November and December of 2020, he appeared the TV series on the Food Network, Buddy vs Christmas as a host and judge.
+In November and December 2020, he appeared the TV series on the Food Network, Buddy vs Christmas as a host and judge.